Four Brothers (band): Controversy and legacy

-In 2007, former band member James Nyamande who had been kicked out by Frank Sibanda after its demise in 2002, attempted to resuscitate the band but failed.
-By then he had formed his own band, the Makombe Brothers, although this group performed several Four Brothers songs.
+In 2007, former band member James Nyamande, who had been kicked out by Frank Sibanda after its demise in 2002, attempted to resuscitate the band but failed.
+By then he had formed his own band, the Makombe Brothers, which performed several Four Brothers songs.
 In 2012, Nyamande released an album under the Four Brothers name in an attempt to maintain the band's legacy, but was ordered by a civil court not to use the name, after objection from Marshall Munhumumwe's family.

-In 2000 Marshal Munhumumwe bought a house next door to Patrick Mukwamba in Seke Township.
-He moved-in with his second wife Joanna, his oldest son Marshall Munhumumwe Jr. and Shingayi Munhumumwe, his second born son, both from his first marriage.
+In 2000 Marshall Munhumumwe bought a house next door to Patrick Mukwamba in Seke Township.
+He moved in with his second wife, Joanna, his oldest son, Marshall Munhumumwe Jr., and Shingayi Munhumumwe, his second-born son, both from his first marriage.

 In 2016, Marshall Munhumumwe Jr., the son of the founder, joined the new Four Brothers/Makombe Brothers band as their administrator, to maintain his father's legacy.